 Luminescence Dating Laboratory

-The Luminescence Dating Laboratory undertakes optically stimulated luminescence (OSL/IRSL) on sediment samples, as well as thermoluminescence (TL) dating of heated rock material.
+The Luminescence Dating Laboratory undertakes optically stimulated luminescence (OSL/IRSL) on sediment samples.

 More information on luminescence dating can be found here.

 A list of some of the luminescence dating projects of the MPI-EVA can be found here

 The luminescence dating laboratory at MPI-EVA focusses on providing chronometric ages for Palaeolithic sites and their environmental contexts.
 This complements the information regarding human behavior and evolution which can be obtained from human and faunal remains, typological/technological analyses of artefacts, stratigraphy and site formation processes.
 Luminescence dating effectively measures the time since sediment burial or heating of stone, and can yield ages of up to several hundred thousand years.
 Consequently, this technique is especially useful in cases where material suitable for alternative techniques is not available, or for sites whose antiquity lies beyond the age limits of methods such as radiocarbon.
 Luminescence dating methods thus help provide the temporal framework for understanding human evolution.